brikrey67/rails-views/readme.md

 ```

 Here, we are saying we want a form that will result in the creation of a new instance, in this case `@artist`.
 In the form body, we have to make sure that our fields match the attributes of the model and we should be good to go.

-This helper with compile down to html, and the Rails will fill in the appropriate information particular to our app.
+This helper with compile down to html, and Rails will fill in the appropriate information particular to our app.

 Great, but what happens when we try to submit this form?